cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 ```

 You can include the `overrides`, `terraform.overrides` and `helmfile.overrides` sections in any Atmos stack manifest at any level of inheritance
-to override the configuration of all the Atmos components defined inline in the manifest and in all its imports.
+to override the configuration of all the Atmos components defined inline in the manifest and all its imports.

 <br/>